 Look, it comes down to this.
-At any point the city may notice that you are demolishing or constructing in your space, and that’s illegal to do with out a permit.
+At any point, the city may notice that you are demolishing or constructing in your space, and that’s illegal to do without a permit.
 Not just in a commercial space.
 Anywhere!
 If you plan on tearing down drywall or installing drywall/electrical/plumbing/mechanical/etc you need a permit.
-The reason people start to short cut this step is because it takes time, it takes drawings, and it takes money.
+The reason people start to shortcut this step is that it takes time, it takes drawings, and it takes money.
 Many of which people don’t want to give up.
 But if you get caught, there can be fines and I have even know the city to drag their feet while reviewing drawings for a space that has already started.
 So, I warn you now, use caution on how you decide to proceed here.

 The reason you really should consider going through the permit process is this.
 Safety!
 Sounds simple, but since you are going to have customers in your location, you want to make sure that you haven’t installed that ceiling fan correctly.
 I mean, suppose it’s so poorly hung that it comes down and chops someone up like a bad horror film.
 Same with that electrical outlet by your restroom.
 Is it GFI and installed at the correct height?
 Do you know what GFI is or what the correct height is?
 Do you have any ADA issues that could land you in court?
 Do you know what ADA is?
 Not to mention you could be digging into asbestos or a structural wall!
 At the end of the day, it’s just the smart thing to do.